 - Information on individual property purchase prices is available for free via our ScotLIS service.

 - Sign up for our data stats alert service.

-- Due to there being a period of 2 to 8 weeks between completion and registration of sales, volume figures based on the month of date of entry are presented up to July 2021 because August 2021 and September 2021 figures are likely to change when more recent sales applications data are received.↩
+- HPI data is based on the date of entry.
+Due to there being a lag of 2-8 weeks between completion and registration of sales, volume figures are presented up to July 2023, because August and September 2023 figures are likely to change when more recent sales applications data are received.↩

-- Shetland islands and Na h-Eileanan Siar decreased by 7.4 per cent and 2.9 per cent.
-Local authority areas where sales volumes within the 12 months to July 2021 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Shetland Islands and Orkney Islands decreased by 7.9% and 8.4% respectively.
+Local authority areas where sales volumes within the 12 months to July 2023 represent less than 1.0% of all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩